philipschen/Stock-Site/4_data_collection/README4.txt

 1 - The Stock Database: StockDBPDO.

-2 - The StockPrices Table in Stock
-DBPDO which will contain the historic closing stock prices
+2 - The StockPrices Table in StockDBPDO which will contain the historic closing stock prices
       starting from 01/01/2016 and ending at the last close price.
 	a) The StockPrices Table will have the following fields:
 		tickerid: The Stock trading code used by the stock market.